sidakram/bippy/README.md

 ### getNearestHostFiber / getNearestHostFibers

-getNearestHostFiber(fiber) → returns the closest host Fiber above or below a given Fiber. getNearestHostFibers(fiber) → returns all host Fibers associated with the provided Fiber and its subtree.
+getNearestHostFiber returns the closest host fiber above or below a given fiber. getNearestHostFibers(fiber) returns all host fibers associated with the provided fiber and its subtree.

 ```jsx
 import { getNearestHostFiber, getNearestHostFibers } from 'bippy';